Environmental Science Online Test 9th Science Lesson 24 Questions in English

 -

-Question 10 of 7110.
-Question- In which of the following process water moves from one reservoir to another?
+- In which of the following process water moves from one reservoir to another?

 Correct

-Explanation Water cycle or hydrological cycle is the continuous movement of water on earth.
+Water cycle or hydrological cycle is the continuous movement of water on earth.
 In this process, water moves from one reservoir to another by processes such as evaporation, sublimation, transpiration, condensation, precipitation, surface runoff and infiltration, during which water converts itself to various forms like liquid, solid and vapour.
-Incorrect

-Explanation Water cycle or hydrological cycle is the continuous movement of water on earth.
+Water cycle or hydrological cycle is the continuous movement of water on earth.
 In this process, water moves from one reservoir to another by processes such as evaporation, sublimation, transpiration, condensation, precipitation, surface runoff and infiltration, during which water converts itself to various forms like liquid, solid and vapour.

 -

-Question 11 of 7111.
-Question- In Evaporation, liquid is converted to gas________
+- In Evaporation, liquid is converted to gas________

 Correct

-Explanation Evaporation is a type of vaporization, where liquid is converted to gas before reaching its boiling point.
+Evaporation is a type of vaporization, where liquid is converted to gas before reaching its boiling point.
 Water evaporates from the surface of the earth and water bodies such as the oceans, seas, lakes, ponds and rivers.
-Incorrect

-Explanation Evaporation is a type of vaporization, where liquid is converted to gas before reaching its boiling point.
+Evaporation is a type of vaporization, where liquid is converted to gas before reaching its boiling point.
 Water evaporates from the surface of the earth and water bodies such as the oceans, seas, lakes, ponds and rivers.

 -

-Question 12 of 7112.
-Question- ______is conversion of solid to gas, without passing through liquid phase
+- ______is conversion of solid to gas, without passing through liquid phase

 Correct

-Explanation Sublimation: Sublimation is conversion of solid to gas, without passing through the intermediate liquid phase
+Sublimation is conversion of solid to gas, without passing through the intermediate liquid phase

 -

-Question 13 of 7113.
-Question- Where does sublimation takes place in earth?
+- Where does sublimation takes place in earth?

 - North poles